Hurricane Preparedness for Hotels

 But we know it only takes one to spell disaster.

 Hotels often provide shelter from the storm in a crisis and a safe haven for evacuees, just as many Texas hotels did after Hurricane Harvey in 2017.
 For this upcoming summer storm season, COVID-19 precautions also continue to be encouraged.

 - Communications – Make sure to have a command center that includes plans for and means of communication with both staff and guests, including backups for cell and phone service outages.
 Prepare flyers for guests on safety procedures such as staying inside or off and away from balconies.

 - Responsibilities – Emergency staff should have a clear understanding of their responsibilities, from Hurricane Watch to Warnings to outside communications with government emergency operations such as FEMA.

 - Checklist – Make sure you have an action checklist prepared before the storm season begins.
-That list should include items such as securing outside equipment, preparing windows, rooms and facilities to prevent injury.
+That list should include items such as securing outside equipment and preparing windows, rooms, and facilities to prevent injury.

 - Inventory – Review your inventory of all emergency supplies and equipment.